-i) When a key decision is made by the Cabinet (or by any Committee or Members of the Cabinet with a delegated authority or a key decision is made by an officer with delegated authority from the Cabinet, the decision shall be published electronically.
-Notification of all such decisions will also be issued to all Members by the person responsible for publishing the decision;

-- ii) The relevant notice will bear the date on which it is published and will specify that the decision will come into force, and may then be implemented, on the expiry of five working days after the publication of the decision, unless it is called in; - iii) The Monitoring Officer shall call-in a decision for scrutiny by the Committee if so requested by members (in accordance with the procedure above), and shall notify the decision-taker of the call-in.
-An item called in for scrutiny will normally be considered by the Scrutiny Committee at its next scheduled meeting.
-However, in consultation with the Chairperson of the committee, they may call an extraordinary meeting of the committee on such date as they may determine (in accordance with the Access to Information Procedure Rules in this Constitution);
+- i) When a key decision is made by the Cabinet (or by any committee or Members of the Cabinet with a delegated authority contained in Part 3 of this Constitution) or a key decision is made by an officer with delegated authority from the Cabinet, the decision shall be published electronically.
+Notification of all such decisions will also be issued to all Members by the person responsible for publishing the decision; - ii) The relevant notice will bear the date on which it is published and will specify that the decision will come into force, and may then be implemented, on the expiry of five working days after the publication of the decision, unless it is called in; - iii) During that period, the Chief Executive shall call-in a decision for scrutiny by the committee if so requested by members (in accordance with the procedure above), and shall notify the decision-taker of the call-in.
+An item called in for scrutiny will normally be considered by the Overview and Scrutiny Committee at its next scheduled meeting.
+However, in consultation with the Chairman of the Committee, he or she may call an extraordinary meeting of the Committee on such date as he or she may determine (in accordance with the Access to Information Procedure Rules in Part 4 of this Constitution);

-Procedural Matters
+Procedure Matters

-- i) Any member considering calling in a decision must first make every effort to discuss the issue with the relevant Cabinet Member or the Leader of the Council and this must be confirmed in the call-in notice; - ii) Members using the call-in arrangements have the right to address the Committee when it deals with the issue; - iii) Normally, the Committee will complete its scrutiny of the issue at that meeting and report the outcome to the next meeting of the Cabinet.
-However, the Committee may consider that further time is required to consider the issue and would therefore need to recommend to the Cabinet that further work be carried out and that the Scrutiny Committee makes recommendations at a later date.
-In these circumstances, the Cabinet will decide whether or not the decision should be implemented, having regard to the urgency, if any, of the matters and the provisions of the Policy and Budget Framework Rules; - iv) If the Scrutiny Committee agrees with a called-in decision, the decision may be implemented immediately following the Scrutiny Committee meeting; - v) If, through the scrutiny process and/or in pursuance of the Policy and Budget Framework Procedure Rules set out in Part 4 of this constitution, a called-in decision is deemed to be contrary to the policy framework, and/or contrary to or not wholly consistent with the budget, it may have to be referred to the Council for a final decision and the action cannot be acted upon until this decision is made; and vi) If the called in decision does not contradict the policy and/or budget framework the Committee decides to make an alternative recommendation, this will be considered by the Cabinet at its next meeting and no action on implementation of the decision shall be taken until a final decision has been made by the Cabinet.
+i) Any member considering calling in a decision must first make every effort to discuss the issue with the relevant Cabinet Member or the Leader of the Council;

+ii) Members using the call-in arrangements have the right to address the Committee when it deals with the issue;

+iii) Normally, the Committee will complete its scrutiny of the issue at that meeting and report the outcome to the next meeting of the Cabinet.
+However, the Committee may consider that further time is required to consider the issue and would therefore need to recommend to the Cabinet that further work be carried out and that the Overview and Scrutiny Committee makes recommendations at a later date.
+In these circumstances, the Cabinet will decide whether or not the decision should be implemented, having regard to the urgency, if any, of the matter and the provisions of the Budget and Policy Framework Rules; iv) If the Overview and Scrutiny Committee agrees with a called-in decision, the decision may be implemented immediately following the Overview and Scrutiny Committee meeting;

+v) If, through the scrutiny process and/or in pursuance of the Budget and Policy Framework Procedure Rules set out in Part 4 of this constitution, a called-in decision is deemed to be contrary to the policy framework, and/or contrary to or not wholly consistent with the budget, it may have to be referred to the Council for a final decision and the action cannot be acted upon until this decision is made;

+vi) If the called in decision does not contradict the policy framework and/or budget but the Committee decides to make an alternative recommendation, this will be considered by the Cabinet at its next meeting and no action should be taken until a final decision has been made by the Cabinet.

-4.3.16 Call-in and Urgency
+16. Call-in and Urgency